GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 In Nextflow, processes and channels are the fundamental building blocks of a workflow.

 A **process** is a unit of execution that represents a single computational step in a workflow.
-It is defined as a block of code that typically performs a one specific task and specifies its input and outputs, as well as any directives and conditional statements required for its execution.
-Processes can be written in any language that can be executed from the command line, such as Bash, Python, or R.
+It is defined as a block of code that typically performs one specific task.
+Each process will specify its input and outputs, as well as any directives and conditional statements required for its execution.
+Processes can be written in any language that can be executed from the command line, such as Bash, Python, Perl, or R.

-Processes in are executed independently (i.e., they do not share a common writable state) as **tasks** and can run in parallel, allowing for efficient utilization of computing resources.
-Nextflow automatically manages the data dependencies between processes, ensuring that each process is executed only when its input data is available and all of its dependencies have been satisfied.
+Processes in are executed independently (i.e., they do not share a common writable state) as **tasks**.
+Multiple tasks can run in parallel, allowing for efficient utilization of computing resources.
+Nextflow is a top down workflow manager and will automatically manage data dependencies between processes, ensuring that each process is executed only when its input data is available and all of its dependencies have been satisfied.

 A **channel** is an asynchronous first-in, first-out (FIFO) queue that is used to join processes together.
 Channels allow data to passed between processes and can be used to manage data, parallelize tasks, and structure workflows.
 Any process can define one or more channels as an input and output.
-Ultimately the workflow execution flow itself, is implicitly defined by these declarations.
+Ultimately the workflow execution flow itself, is implicitly defined by the channel declarations.

 Importantly, processes can be **parameterised** to allow for flexibility in their behavior and to enable their reuse in and between workflows.
+Parameters can be defined in the process declaration and can be passed to the process at runtime.
+Parameters can be used to specify the input and output files, as well as any other parameters required for the process to execute.

 ## Execution abstraction